thrilldavis/chrome_browser_assistant/README.md

 Browser Assistant adds an AI-powered side panel to Chrome that can:

 - **Summarize web pages** - Extract and summarize the main content from any webpage using intelligent content parsing (powered by Readability.js)
+- **Summarize PDFs** - Automatically extract and summarize text from PDF documents (powered by PDF.js)
+- **Summarize Google Workspace documents** - Extract content from Google Docs, Sheets, and Slides for summarization
 - **Chat about pages** - Have multi-turn conversations with AI about the current page's content
 - **Execute actions** - Perform actions on web pages with natural language commands (reply to emails, compose messages, and more)
 - **General chat** - Use it as a general AI assistant even without page context